GhanayemMuh/Robotic-Poker-Dealer/README.md

 # Poker Dealer Robotic Arm

 An automated poker dealer system that uses computer vision, machine learning, and robotics to detect playing cards, classify chip stacks, and manage poker gameplay with minimal human intervention.
-This project integrates state-of-the-art techniques ncluding YOLOv8-based card recognition, color histogram features with a Random Forest chip classifier, and hand-eye calibration using a ChArUco board to control a robotic arm that deals cards and distributes chips in real time.
+This project integrates state-of-the-art techniques including YOLOv8-based card recognition, color histogram features with a Random Forest chip classifier, and hand-eye calibration using a ChArUco board to control a robotic arm that deals cards and distributes chips in real time.

 ## Table of Contents